|Enroll | Register | Get Transcripts | Email | Online Tools|

 Michael Speer, Linebackers

-A member of the coaching staff since 2009, Mike Speer returns as Linebacker Coach for the 2013 campaign.
+A member of the coaching staff since 2009, Mike Speer serves as the Linebacker Coach.

 Mike arrived on the Delta campus as a player in 2004.
 A Tracy High School product, he began his playing career as a linebacker.
 He was subsequently moved to offense.
 He played both fullback and tight end as a member of Delta’s #7 nationally ranked team in 2004, and again in 2005.
 He left Delta to pursue his Bachelor’s Degree in Kinesiology at California State University, Stanislaus.
 At the same time, he began coaching at the high school level at his alma mater.